Inline settings menu

 Engine-aware visibility

-- Reasoning — only available for engines that support reasoning levels (Claude Code and Codex).
-Hidden for OpenCode, Pi, and others.
+- Reasoning — Claude Code and Codex only.
+Hidden for OpenCode, Pi, Gemini, and Amp.

-- Model — always visible.
-Shows the current model override and lets you clear it.
-To set a model, use
+- Engine & model — always visible.
+Engine and model are merged into a single page.
+Shows the current engine and model override; to set a model, use

 /model set <name>.

-When you switch engines via the Engine sub-page, the home page automatically shows or hides the relevant settings.
+When you switch engines via the Engine & model page, the home page automatically shows or hides the relevant controls.

 Available settings